domainsofapp/domainsofapp.github.io/_posts/2020-08-06-notable-physics.md

 <p class="meta">06 Aug 2020 - Berkeley, CA</p>

 ## Conservation of Momentum (Newtonian Physics)
 A body in motion stays in motion.
-A body rest stays at rest.
+A body at rest stays at rest.

 ## Electricity
 To apply a voltage, you need two (2) terminals and one (1) ground.